 There are two major types of dialysis currently in use in the United States: hemodialysis and peritoneal dialysis.
 Though generally used for patients with ESRD, it may also be a short-term option in the treatment of patients with AKI or in post-transplant patients with delayed graft function.
-At the end of 2018, there were 485,052 patients undergoing incenter hemodialysis, an increase of 2.3% from 2017 [10].
-Despite this large number, dialysis is a relatively new therapy and has only been routinely provided for approximately 40 years [4].
+In 2021, 113,309 patients initiated in-center hemodialysis, representing 83.8% of individuals with incident ESRD.
+This was a decrease from a peak of 91.4% in 2008 [11].
+Despite this large number, dialysis is a relatively new therapy and has only been routinely provided for approximately 40 years [5].